 Whatever the situation is, you’ve found yourself swept up by passion for someone or something that’s far away.

-If that’s the case, there’s arguably no expression as important as this one:
+If that’s the case, there’s arguably no expression as important as this one: “I miss you.”

-Whether it’s a Christmas card to your French host mom or a romantic goodbye on the platform of a train station, let’s dive in and learn how to say this essential, emotionally-charged phrase.
+So let’s dive in and learn how to say this essential, emotionally-charged phrase.

 How to Say “I Miss You” in French